vectara/vectara-docs/www/docs/learn/grounded-generation/summarizers.md

 Extracting concise, relevant information from large sets of search results presents a significant challenge for many applications.
-Vectara offers flexibility in selecting both the summarizer model and its associated prompt.
-We make a range of these summarizers and prompts.
+Vectara offers flexibility in selecting both the summarizer model and its associated prompt through `generation_preset`.
+We make a range of these presets and define them as follows:

+* The LLM used for processing.
+* The prompt template sent to the model.
+* The customizable model parameters, such as temperature and token limits.

-Summarizers have prefixes and versions and they encapsulate both a prompt text, as well as potentially specific configuration options for the generative system. `vectara-summary-ext` is the prefix for generative summarization of the results.
+Generation presets have prefixes and versions and they encapsulate both the prompt text,as well as potentially specific configuration options for the generative system. `vectara-summary-ext` is the prefix for generative summarization of the results.

-Providing the summarizer as part of the config is optional.
-If you do not provide a summarizer config at request time, <Config v="names.product"/> uses the best available summarizer for your account.
+Providing the generation preset as part of the config is optional.
+If you do not provide a generation config at request time, <Config v="names.product"/> uses the best available preset for your account.

 ## Mockingbird

 [**Mockingbird**](/docs/learn/mockingbird-llm) is Vectara's cutting-edge new LLM designed specifically for Retrieval Augmented Generation (RAG) use cases.
-Mockingbird is available to all Vectara users by specifying `mockingbird-1.0-2024-07-16` as the `prompt_name`.
+Mockingbird is available to all Vectara users by specifying `mockingbird-1.0-2024-07-16` as the `generation_preset_name`.
 Mockingbird is ideal for enterprise applications requiring high-quality summaries and structured outputs: